AlbertTB/SBI_PYT_project/README.md

 ## Data collection

-The data used to train and evaluate the machine learning model were collected from the HOLO4K dataset, created by Radoslav Krivák and David Hoksza[^15].
+The data used to train and evaluate the machine learning model were collected from the HOLO4K dataset (4000 proteins randomly selected were used out of a total of 4350 proteins), created by Radoslav Krivák and David Hoksza[^15].
 For this project, we used the version of the dataset organized and made available by Charles Santana and Sabrina Silveira[^16][^17]

 ## Considerations and limitations of the project